 Because our availability changes throughout the year, please be certain to contact the Office of Admissions to make your visit arrangements.
 Most visits last between one and three hours.
-Contact the Office of Admissions at (414) 288-6767 or submit your request online.
-At least two weeks advance notice is recommended.
+Contact the Office of Admissions at (414) 288-6767submit your request online.
+At least two weeks advance notice is recommended.or

-Join us for our Third Annual Wisconsin Statewide Pre-Law Diversity Day!
-This completely free event will be held on Friday, February 27, 2015 from 9:00 a.m. to 3:00 p.m. at the University of Wisconsin Law School in Madison, Wisconsin.
+Join us for our Fourth Annual Wisconsin Statewide Pre-Law Diversity Day!
+This completely free event will be held on Friday, March 4, 2016 from 9:00 a.m. to 3:00 p.m. at the Marquette University Law School in Milwaukee, Wisconsin.

 The event will bring together students, advisors and admissions representatives to discuss applications, trends, and opportunities in legal education.
 Specifically tailored to advisors and minority pre-law students from Wisconsin and neighboring states, the event will help attendees gain a better understanding of both the admissions process and the study of law.